Pygeum is an herb that comes from the African Cherry tree. The tree is also known as the African plum tree, or Prunus africanum.

 Pygeum can help relieve pain, inflammation, and urinary difficulties, which may otherwise impair your sexual performance.
 It may also help male infertility if prostatic secretion plays a significant role.

 This is as it increases prostatic secretions and improves the composition of seminal fluid.
-Some preliminary research suggests the pygeum may improve libido, but further studies are needed to conclude this.
+Some preliminary research suggests the pygeum may improve libido, but we need further studies to conclude this.

 6) Treats symptoms of kidney disease

-As pygeum has been shown to help symptoms associated with BPH, it may also be of some benefit for kidney disease symptoms.
+As pygeum can help symptoms associated with BPH, it may also benefit kidney disease symptoms.

-Several research articles mention this extract, alluding to its ability to relieve pain, inflammation, and urinary frequency, symptoms of which are linked to some types of kidney disease.
+Several research articles mention this extract, alluding to its ability to relieve pain, inflammation, and urinary frequency, symptoms of which link to some types of kidney disease.

-However, it should be noted that Clinical trials remain limited at the present moment, and further research is needed to clarify this as a potential symptom reliever.
+However, we should note that Clinical trials remain limited at the present moment, and we need further research to clarify this as a potential symptom reliever.